 [4011].\begin{bmatrix} 4 & 0 \\ 1 & 1 \end{bmatrix}.

 Find the eigenvalues first, then solve for the eigenvectors, and check one pair by direct multiplication.
-If you want to go one step further, try your own version in a solver and compare the eigenpairs, not just the final numbers.
+To go one step further, run your own version in a solver and compare the eigenpairs, not just the final numbers.

 Need help with a problem?